- Think Discipline, Not Punishment

 5. Setting rules and boundaries

 Children work better when they have a proper structure.
 Create one with well-defined boundaries to get efficient results.
 Keep the rules simple and clear, with consequences.
-That said, do not go overboard with the rules.
+That being said, do not go overboard with the rules.
 Too many rules and restrictions can overwhelm the child and leave them confused.
-Have a few rules in place and be consistent with them.
+Have a few key rules in place and be consistent with them.

 6. Teach them about natural and logical consequences